-Women worldwide live 4.5 years longer than men on average, according to the United Nations.
+Women worldwide live 6 - 8 years longer than men on average, according to the World Health Organization.
 Since women often have less than men saved for retirement, this creates a situation where women frequently outlive their money.

-Social security can sometimes fill the gap, but it’s not always enough.
-The National Women’s Law Center reports that, among people ages 65 and older, twice as many women live in poverty as men.
+Social security can sometimes fill the gap, but it's not always enough.
+The National Women's Law Center reports that, among people ages 65 and older, 11 percent of women live in poverty (compared to only 8 percent of) men.
 This scary statistic underscores the importance of financial education for women of all ages.

 Whether your retirement is enjoyable or a struggle will depend a lot on how much you save and invest for it.